Project:

 Beneficiaries

-UNHCR Learning Centres and Urban Community
+UNHCR Learning Centres and Urban Communities

-Refugee children from UNHCR Learning Centres.
+Refugee children from UNHCR Learning Centres

 Poor Urban Malaysian Children

-Teachers, volunteers, and healthcare providers involved in eye health.
+Teachers, volunteers, and healthcare providers involved in eye health

 Partners